-We’ve just added some photos of the congress to the congress page to give you a flavour of this superb event.
-Some technical glitches have held things up but we hope to post up the presentations in due course – watch for announcements.
+We’ve now added some of the presentations as well as photos of the congress to the congress page.
+The photos give you a flavour of this superb event.

 Homeshare International’s 20th anniversary was celebrated with a gigantic cake at the Brussels congress dinner in March 2019 and with the publication of a review of its recent work.
 Nurturing a global network: homeshare in action 2014-2019 summarises our recent activities and gives a snapshot of homesharing in spring 2019.
 We’ve come a long way in 20 years!
 Read the review here.